 Visiting Canyonlands National Park in August

-You won’t find shade when visiting Canyonlands National Park.
+You won’t find shade when visiting Canyonlands Island in the Sky or Needles.
 In August plan to do all outdoor activities in the morning and late afternoons.

 All five Utah National Parks are crowded during the summer.
 Canyonlands, Arches and the Moab area in general are popular destinations.
 We recommend getting into Canyonlands early to avoid the line of cars at the gate.